hassio-addons/bashio/README.md

 Thank you for being involved! :heart_eyes:

-## Hassio add-ons using this library

-Bashio is still in development, no add-ons use this at this moment.

 ## Authors & contributors

 The original setup of this repository is by [Franck Nijhof][frenck].